-This includes not meeting the creditor’s minimum income requirement, having higher debt to income ratios, or some other reason required by agency guidelines.
+This includes not meeting the creditor’s minimum income requirement, having a higher debt to income ratio, or some other reason required by agency guidelines.

 Improper Income Qualification Is Other Reasons For Home Loan Denial

-Income and credit are the two most important factor in qualifying for mortgage.
+Income and credit are the two most important factors in qualifying for a mortgage.

-- Borrowers with higher debt to income ratios needs to make sure that the income is calculated correctly
+- Borrowers with higher debt to income ratios need to make sure that the income is calculated correctly